ScienceGamez/pygame_cards/docs/index.rst

 pygame_cards includes standard playing cards, but also let you design your own cards.

-It also has support for things like dices or poker chips.
+It also has support for things like game boards, dices or poker chips.

 To install you can simply do